 Bell Buckle real estate is some of the most expensive in Tennessee, although Bell Buckle house values don't compare to the most expensive real estate in the U.S.

-Bell Buckle is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Bell Buckle is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Bell Buckle is a town of professionals, service providers, and sales and office workers.
 There are especially a lot of people living in Bell Buckle who work in office and administrative support (11.23%), food service (11.23%), and farm management occupations (7.57%).

-Being a small town, Bell Buckle does not have a public transit system used by locals to get to and from work.
+Bell Buckle is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-In terms of college education, Bell Buckle is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 28.79% of adults 25 and older in the town have at least a bachelor's degree.
+The overall education level of Bell Buckle is somewhat higher than in the average US city of 21.84%: 28.79% of adults 25 and older in the town have at least a bachelor's degree.

 The per capita income in Bell Buckle in 2022 was $32,628, which is upper middle income relative to Tennessee, and middle income relative to the rest of the US.
 This equates to an annual income of $130,512 for a family of four.
 However, Bell Buckle contains both very wealthy and poor people as well.